 Tip #5 – Email Marketing – Opt-ins, Segment, Personalize and Convert

-Search for ‘B2B digital marketing’ on Internet, and you will find innumerable blogs and articles written only on e-mail marketing.
+Search for ‘B2B digital marketing’ on the Internet, and you will find innumerable blogs and articles written only on e-mail marketing.

-I believe e-mail marketing is bit overused in B2B business, I’ve seen all updates and email subscriptions are going in spam box or getting ignored and deleted as soon as they’re received.
+I believe e-mail marketing is a bit overused in B2B business, I’ve seen all updates and email subscriptions are going in spam box or getting ignored and deleted as soon as they’re received.

 If you do, then you’re most probably creating a negative image, and stalking them.
 Moreover, if you’re using databases bought from market then you’re wasting your money and time.

 Just wake up, be sensible and be intelligent.
-Though you may have large data, but it is of no use until you segment it properly and personalize messages.
+Though you may have large data, it is of no use until you segment it properly and personalize messages.

 Here are some tips to optimize your e-mail marketing

 - Make it count – talk with them, instead of pitching!
-This way you give a more humane face to conversation.
+This way you give a more humane face to the conversation.
 Everyone, want to talk to a human, instead of robots with predetermined responses.